SerkanSipahi/honey.glass/src/content/blog/the-never-type-in-typescript.md

 //   ^? string | number | never
 ```

-In the third step the conditions will be resolved so that only the types are left, including the **never** type.
+In the third step the conditions will be resolved so that only the types are left, including the <span class="hyphens-none">**never**</span> type.

 ```ts
 type Foo = string | number | never;
 //   ^? string | number | never
 ```

-In the last step, the **never** will be ignored from the Union Types
+In the last step, the <span class="hyphens-none">**never**</span> will be ignored from the Union Types

 ```ts
 type Foo = string | number;
 //   ^? string | number
 ```

-I just wanted to illustrate that the **never** type disappears or **ignored** as already quoted several times from the TypeScript documentation.
+I just wanted to illustrate that the <span class="hyphens-none">**never**</span> type disappears or **ignored** as already quoted several times from the TypeScript documentation.
 But basically, it is not the conditional types in the generic that makes the magic.
 The following example sums it up and confirms the TypeScript documentation once again.
-The **never** type is omitted from union types.
+The <span class="hyphens-none">**never**</span> type is omitted from union types.

 ```ts
 type Bar = string | boolean | number | never;